Board of Directors

 - Christina Boyd, MBA - Vice President Marketing and Community Relations, UHS Hospitals

-- Dan DeLucia, MBA - Network Vice President, Aetna
+- Dan DeLucia, MBA - Vice President, Universal American

 - Susan S. Stuard, MBA - Consultant, Lake Fleet Consulting

-- Paul Grundy, MD, MPH - IBM Healthcare Transformation
+- Paul Grundy, MD, MPH - Global Directory of Healthcare Transformation, IBM

 - Lisa Harris, MD - Senior VP Medical Affairs and CMO, Our Lady of Lourdes Hospital